Hernia Mesh Lawyer

 Both patients and their families are seeking compensation for injuries sustained.

 You may be entitled to a settlement if you were harmed.
-Below is the current criteria that is taken into consideration when filing a hernia mesh lawsuit:
+Below is the current criteria that is taken into consideration by lawyers who are helping to file a hernia mesh lawsuit:

 1. Client had ventral hernia repair using synthetic mesh-Physiomesh, C-Qur, or another composite mesh product